-Of the four incorporated cities in Kitsap County, the largest city is Bremerton with a 2007 population of 34,075 (-4.8% from the 2006 estimate).
-The 2007 population for Port Orchard is 7,940 (-4.9% from 2006); Poulsbo 7,895 (+4.4% from 2006); and Bainbridge Island 21,854(-5.3% from 2006).
+Of the four incorporated cities in Kitsap County, the largest city is Bremerton with a 2008 population of 36,620 (+7.5% from the 2007 estimate).
+The 2008 population for Port Orchard is 8,440 (+6.3% from 2007); Poulsbo 8,895 (+12.7% from 2007); and Bainbridge Island 23,290(+6.6% from 2007).
 Population is expected to remain fairly constant through the current economic climate.

 Employment.
-Total employment decreased to 121,600 in 2007 (-2,700 from 2006) while unemployment was at 4.3%.
-All employment categories experienced decreases in 2008 with the unemployment rate rising to 5.9% as of the end of December 2008.
-Unemployment continued to rise in 2009 to over 9% in April.
+Total employment decreased to 114,920 in 2009 (-6,680 from 2007) while unemployment was at 8.3%.
+All employment categories experienced decreases in 2009.
 Kitsap County's strongest economic asset is the availability of a well-trained, highly motivated workforce.
+The unemployment rate continued to rise in 2010, up to 8.8% for March of 2010.
 The strong work ethic of a labor pool associated with military employment continues to attract attention from national employers.
 With the addition of well-qualified students from Olympic College and private training institutes, the County remains a desirable location for prospective employers.

 Construction.
-New construction activity is an important economic indicator that greatly affects County operations and workload in areas such as planning, permits, land services, public works and public construction.
+New construction activity is an important economic indicator that greatly affects County operations and workload in areas such as planning, permits, land services, public records, public works and public construction.

-In 2008, new construction property values dropped to \$591 million (-28.19% from 2007), and the decrease in assessed value of all properties totaled \$32.59 billion (-.18% from 2007).
+In 2009, new construction property values dropped to \$282 million (-52.3% from 2008), and the decrease in assessed value of all properties totaled \$30.20 billion (-7.3% from 2008).

 The number and value of permits issued is an indicator of future growth in the county property tax base.
-In 2008, the County issued 1,661 building permits.
-This represented a 45% decrease from 2007.
-This trend continued for the first several months of 2009 with additional decreases of building permits issued of 27% compared with the same period in 2008.
+In 2009, the County issued 1,275 building permits.
+This represented a 23% decrease from 2008.
+This trend continued through February 2010 with additional decreases of building permits issued of 20% compared with the same period in 2008.